practice-dump/practice-dump/Transformers/Documentation/HF/DPO.md

 One can find a collection of DPO datasets on Hugging Face [here](https://huggingface.co/collections/argilla/preference-datasets-for-dpo-656f0ce6a00ad2dc33069478).

+The first step is to train an SFT model, to ensure the data we train on is in-distribution for the DPO algorithm.

+Then, fine-tuning a language model via DPO consists of two steps and is easier than PPO:

+1) Data collection: Gather a preference dataset with positive and negative selected pairs of generation, given a prompt.
+2) Optimization: Maximize the log-likelihood of the DPO loss directly.

 ## Implementation with TRL

 The Transformers Reinforcement Learning (TRL) library makes implementing DPO straightforward.
 The `DPOConfig` and `DPOTrainer` classes follow the same `transformers` style API.